SoK: A Framework for Unifying At-Risk User Research: Barriers to Protective Practices

 \section{Barriers to Protective Practices}

-In the previous section, we documented a range of protective practices followed by \users; however, we also observed a variety of barriers that limited or prevented \users from adopting these practices.
+In the previous section, we documented a range of protective practices \users employed, motivated by the risk factors they experienced.
+In our thematic analysis, we also identified a variety of barriers that limited or prevented \users from \postsubmission{effectively} adopting these practices.
 We apply the contextual risk factors and protective practices of our at-risk framework to discuss three categories of barriers: \emph{competing priorities}, \emph{lack of knowledge or experience}, and \emph{broken technology assumptions}.